 When we need to develop a simple application, it makes sense to stick with monolith.
 Thus you will avoid unnecessary complicated app structure.
 As the users’ needs change and grow, it’s a common situation when one wants to extend their already existing software with new features.
 In this case the tools for their implementation must be 100% compatible with the primary app tech stack.

-Moreover, a large and complex application with one database may turn out to be like a skyscraper with a single door entrance letting through 1 person at a time.
+Moreover, a large and complex application with one database may turn out to be like a skyscraper with a single-door entrance letting through 1 person at a time.
 Just as it would be more efficient to build a skyscraper with a few entrances, connecting separate databases for different microservices makes a huge difference.
-It helps to avoid overcomplicated data storage and routing that we have when multiple services reach to one large DB.
+It helps to avoid the overcomplicated data storage and routing that we have when multiple services reach one large DB.